go-swagger/go-swagger/docs/generate-spec/_index.md

           --format=[yaml|json]           the format for the spec document (default: json) --emit-x-go-type               controls whether special extension x-go-type is emitted --emit-hierarchical-defs       controls how name conflicts are handled - this enables the last resort, failsafe method using nested definitions
           --single-line-comment-desc     controls how single line comments are handled.
 Default (false): as title.
 When true, title is skipped and only description is hydrated
           --enable-allof-compounding     controls compounded validations & descriptions with $ref.
 Default is to drop.
-When enabled, construct a allOf compound that
+When enabled, construct a allOf compound that preserves all siblings
+          --default-allof-embeds         render plain (untagged) struct embeds as allOf composition instead of inlining their properties
+          --name-from-tag=               ordered list of struct tag types consulted to derive property names, e.g. 'form' then 'json' (can be specified many times); defaults to 'json'
+          --skip-jsonify-methods         emit interface method names verbatim, skipping the auto-jsonify (ToJSONName) mangler --name-concat-budget=          readability cutoff in [0,1] for concatenating package segments when deconflicting colliding definition names; 0 selects the built-in default (0.65)
+          --after-decl-comments          allow swagger annotations inside a declaration body (leading comment of a struct body) or as a trailing inline comment
+          --clean-godoc                  rewrite godoc-specific syntax (doc-link brackets, reference-style link definitions) when carried from a Go doc comment into the spec
+          --prune                        with --scan-models, drop discovered definitions not transitively referenced from a path, response, parameter or input spec
           --colorized                    enable colorized diagnostics on stderr
       -q, --quiet                        mute diagnostics on stderr
 ```

 See code annotation rules [here](../reference/annotations)